Device Review

 Screen

 The 3.5-inch IPS panel runs at 640×480 — a native 4:3 aspect ratio at 228 PPI.
-Full OCA lamination means no air gap between the glass and the panel, which eliminates the washed-out look common on budget devices with non-laminated screens.
-Colors are vibrant, viewing angles are wide, and the panel handles direct indoor lighting without significant glare issues.
+OCA full lamination means no air gap between the glass and the panel, so viewing angles are wide and there’s no distracting reflection layer when playing in bright light.
+This is the same spec as the SP’s screen, and it’s the right call for the target library.

 Performance